 On May 8, 2018, President Trump announced that the U.S. would withdraw from the JCPOA and that the State and Treasury Departments would “immediately begin taking steps to re-impose all United States sanctions lifted or waived in connection with the JCPOA” (see below).
-Some of these sanctions will be re-imposed on August 6, 2018 and the rest will be re-imposed on November 4, 2018—90 and 180 days, respectively, after the president’s announcement.
+Some of these sanctions were re-imposed on August 6, 2018 (90 days after the President’s announcement).
+The rest will be re-imposed on November 4, 2018 (180 days after the President’s announcement).

 Activities Sanctionable Effective August 6

 - Purchase or acquisition of U.S. dollar banknotes by the Government of Iran;

 - Trade with Iran in gold and other precious metals;

 - Direct or indirect sale, supply, or transfer to Iran of graphite, raw or semi-finished metals such as aluminum and steel, coal, and software for integrating industrial processes;